Subanon people: Architecture and community planning

 The typical Subanon settlement is a cluster of three to twelve dispersed households, and is normally located on high ground close to the swidden farm.
 The traditional Subanon house is generally rectangular, thatch-roofed, with a small floor space averaging 12 square meters.
 Invariably, there is only one room, and therefore room for only a single family.
 In certain areas where contact and acculturation with the settler economy have taken place, some Subanon have begun building houses like those of the lowlands.
 In the interior parts of the peninsula, however, houses retain the traditional features recorded by ethnographers in the 19th and early 20th century.

 The Subanon house in Sindangan Bay typifies this traditional design and construction.
 The floor is elevated 1.5 to 2.5 meters from the ground.
 The space under the house is utilized in various ways.
 The floor is ordinarily of split bamboo or palma brava.
 The floor of the living room is sometimes, in the humbler dwellings, all on one level.
-Usually, platforms about 2 to 2.5 meters wide are built against one, two, three, or fourwalls.
+Usually, platforms about 2 to 2.5 meters wide are built against one, two, three, or four walls.
 Mats may cover these platforms, which then become lounging places by day, and beds by night.

 There is no ceiling in the house, and the exposed beams of the roof serve as convenient places from which to hang a multitude of things.
 In the house of a prosperous family, as many as 30 or 40 baskets are suspended from the roof with strips of rattan or abaca.
 Clothing, ornaments, rice, pepper, squash, corn, drums, guitars, and dishes are some of the things stored in this way.
 Salt, wrapped in leaves, is also suspended over the hearth, so that it will not absorb too much moisture from the atmosphere.
 Hanging things from the roof beams has two advantages—the articles do not occupy floor space and get in the way, and they are protected from breakage, insects, and rodents.

 The house has no windows.
 But the overhanging eaves protect the inside from rain.
 Around the sides of the house, some spaces are thatched with palm leaves, which can be detached at will.
 In good weather, this portion is opened to let in light, which also comes in through a space between the top of the walls and the roof.
 Light also enters through the door opening, which seldom has a door, and through the numerous spaces between the floor's bamboo slats.